rwaldron/tc39-notes/es8/2017-03/mar-23.md

 - [slides](https://github.com/tc39/agendas/raw/master/2017/tc39-2017-003-realms-update.pdf)

-DH: This is a recap of the work I've done on the realms API
+DH: This is a recap of the work I've done on the realms API.

-DH: Working with Caridy, MarkM, Dean, and others
+DH: Working with Caridy, MarkM, Dean, and others.

 DH: Realm are similar to an iframe on the web.
 Effectiely you can have 2 different copies of the JS world that can talk to each other.
 Historitically this didn't exist in the spec, but it was a reality.

-MM: Up to ES5, there was this fiction that all JS computation and executation happened in one realm, but with iframes this wasn't true
+MM: Up to ES5, there was this fiction that all JS computation and executation happened in one realm, but with iframes this wasn't true.

 DH: On top of that node has the VM object with similar functionality.
 That's now (ES6) codified in the spec, but there isn't a format way to interact with them.
 You can create a new iframe, but it comes with all this DOM crap.
 The goal is the Realm API is to just create multiple realms with nothing else by default.
 This is useful for building frameworks and structures on top of it.
 It's a pretty low-level (and complicated API).
 This is something you do when you're implementing a transpiler or security framework.
 So it's ok if the surface API is a little advanced.
 Goals for today are to present progress and get feedback.
 I'm not looking for stage-2 at this point.
 I presented my current thinking in January and mentioned I believe we can get to a place where we don't need a registry API or loader API.
 We had thought we needed those.
 I think there are a couple of tiny hooks we want in the browser space, but most of the functionality can be done in user-land.
 I have some sample code.
 Please don't nerd-snipe me too hard.
 I have a plausibility argument and it's looking more and more plausible to me.
 The first example is the smallest I could come up with.

-DE: Example: a tiny, fixed registry
+DE: Example: a tiny, fixed registry.

 DE: They have one big switch at the top of the code that said.
 If the module is jquery, give them a simple version of jquery, if it was underscore, etc. And that was their entire registry.
-So maybe you can build a tiny fixed registry this way (using realms)
+So maybe you can build a tiny fixed registry this way (using realms).

-CP: Another point around this is today people use Rollup which is effectively a ???? for client-side
+CP: Another point around this is today people use Rollup which is effectively a ???? for client-side.

 DH: By calling super I'm subclassing the builtin realm API.
 It is just a demo here.

-WH: You are missing a declaration of #registry
+WH: You are missing a declaration of #registry.

 DH: OK I just got the details of the private field wrong.
 Imagine there is a declaration.
 At any given time a "registry" might want you to load new modules.
 So I'm taking jquery as an example of that.
 So you have a jquery loaded in one realm, and you want to explicitly share it to anothe rrealm.
 You may want to allow mofules to realm-specific.